 A1 – Main Entry

-After the long, arduous hike along the well-tread goblin path, the tree cover breaks just enough for you to make out the entrance to the goblin mine.
+After the long, arduous hike following the directions Gleencoak gave you, the tree cover breaks just enough for you to make out the entrance to the goblin mine.
 Two large wooden doors bar entry and exit into the mine.
 Guarding these doors are a pair of ogres.
 To the right side of the lumbering giants, you can make out a pair of crude arrow slits.

 Getting in won’t be easy.